datocms/documentation/src/jekyll/rich-text.md

 ---

 <div class="note">
-**Note** This guide assumes you have a basic knowledge of how Rich Text models work in DatoCMS.
+**Note** This guide assumes you have a basic knowledge of how Rich-text fields work in DatoCMS.
 If this is not the case, please read [this introduction](/schema/rich-text.html) first.
 </div>

 Suppose a `blog_post` model has a rich-text field called `content`, which in turn accepts the following models as [building-blocks](/schema/rich-text.html):